 ATs CILO No. Weighting (%) Remarks 1 Website.
-Students design a website that contains relevant interactions, interviews, images, and research findings (Group assessment).
+Students design a website that contains relevant interactions, interviews, images, and research findings.
 1, 2, 3 30 2 Reflective research paper.
-Students critically reflect on their learning experiences in the country and produce a paper on the theme of the programme (individual assessment).
-1, 2, 3, 4 50 3 Oral presentation.
-Students deliver presentations on a topic discussed in the course (individual assessment).
-1, 2, 3 15 4 Class attendance and participation.
-Students complete in-class short tasks to monitor their learning throughout the programme (individual assessment).
-1 5
+Students write a detailed reflective research account paper on the theme of their summer programme.
+1, 2, 3, 4 50 3 Oral presentations.
+Students deliver presentations on a topic discussed in the course.
+1, 2, 3 15 4 Class participation.
+Students complete short in-class short tasks and participate in group discussions 1 5